swiftraccoon/supreme-rotary-phone/README.md

 ## Contributing
 Contributions to the Supreme Rotary Phone project are welcome.

-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Versioning
-TBD
+We utilize semantic versioning.
+Please see [VERSIONING.md](VERSIONING.md) for more details.

 ## Authors
 - **swiftraccoon** - *Initial work* - [swiftraccoon](https://github.com/swiftraccoon)